Sharing plots and notebooks

 Have a recipe to share a dynamic and reproducible visualization pipeline

-[this lesson is adapted from https://coderefinery.github.io/jupyter/sharing/]
+[this lesson is adapted after https://coderefinery.github.io/jupyter/sharing/]

 Document dependencies